jared-hughes/svgToDesmos/README.md

 4. I suggest testing on a blank graph
 5. After reloading Desmos, you should now see a button that says <kbd>Choose File</kbd> under the graph's title
-   - If you do not see it, try widening the side panel.
+   - If you do not see it, try widening the left side panel.
    - Yes, the user interface is bad, but I'll probably improve it when (and if) I add this to [DesModder](https://chrome.google.com/webstore/detail/desmodder-for-desmos/eclmfdfimjhkmjglgdldedokjaemjfjp)
 6. Click the <kbd>Choose File</kbd> button and select your SVG file
-   - Warning: There is no confirmation!
+   - ⚠️ Warning: There is no confirmation!
 Make sure your graph is saved beforehand if you don't want to mess it up with a ton of parametrics.
    - There may be a bit of a delay with no visual indication.
 Just wait for it.
 7. The parametrics should now be inserted, each one to its own folder and hidden by default.
 You probably want to look through and see which ones to un-hide. (tip: zoom out).